 Neighborhood: West End

-Open as a bar since 1897 and in its current iteration as a club for nearly 40 years, Springwater has seen it all—it’s even served as a set for a Black Keys video and Taylor Swift’s first Diet Coke commercial.
-Rock bands and comedians from across the country perform in front the stage’s famous glittery streamers.
-Though Springwater finally (finally!) went smoke-free, the allover grittiness remains intact.
+Open as a bar since 1897 and in its current iteration as a club for nearly 40 years, Springwater has seen it all.
+Rock bands and comedians from across the country perform in front of the stage’s famous glittery streamers.
+Though Springwater went smoke-free, the allover grittiness remains intact.

 The Station Inn

-As the Gulch’s landscape booms, its iconic bluegrass and roots venue, The Station Inn, hasn’t changed a bit.
+As the Gulch’s landscape continues to boom, its iconic bluegrass and roots venue, The Station Inn, hasn’t changed a bit.
 Every seat provides a picture-perfect view of the stage, and you’ll likely walk out with a few new music-loving friends.
-Sunday nights are reserved for a free weekly bluegrass jam session—a classic “pickin’ circle” where you never know which local legend will show up.
+Sunday nights are reserved for a weekly bluegrass jam session—a classic “pickin’ circle” where you never know which local legend will show up.

 Is there a great intimate music venue missing from the list?
 Let us know in the comments!